Are you interested in buying a new car? If so, you’re likely also wondering how much you can get if you sell or trade in your current vehicle.

 • Limited customer support: Many users also complain about the lack of customer support provided by Autotrader.ca.
 If they list their vehicle and something goes wrong, it can be challenging to resolve the problem.

-• Low offers: Users have also noted that the offers they get from Autotrader.ca are quite low -- typically lower than what they would get using a different tool.
+• Low offers: Users have also noted that the offers they get from Autotrader.ca are quite low -- typically lower than what they would get using a different tool or selling privately.

 Types of Book Values